ClearGate-Int/Burp_Collector/README.md

   --update

       Checks for new updates.
-If there is a new update, it will be downloaded to the current folder as a zip.
+If there is a new update, it will be downloaded and updated automatically.